mpv-player/mpv/DOCS/man/options.rst

     this flag.
 Could be removed any time.

 ``--background=<color>``
     Color used to draw parts of the mpv window not covered by video.
-See ``--osd-color`` option how colors are defined.
+See the ``--sub-color`` option for how colors are defined.

 ``--gpu-tex-pad-x``, ``--gpu-tex-pad-y``
     Enlarge the video source textures by this many pixels.
 For debugging only